Rank Resilience of Pattern Matrices against Structured Perturbations with Applications: Genericity in -GRR

-\begin{lemma}[Hilbert's Nullstellensatz Theorem and solutions for undetermined system of polynomial equations] \citep[Chap 7.4]{Sturmfels2002}, \cite{Biswa2010} An underdetermined system $(f_1,...,f_t)$ of polynomial equations has either infinitely many complex solutions or is inconsistent.
-It is inconsistent if and only if where $p_i$ ($i=1,...,t$) are some polynomials in the variables $(x_1,...,x_t)$.
-If an underdetermined system of $t$ equations $(f_1,...,f_t)$ in $n$ variables ($t < n$) has solutions, then the set of all complex solutions is an algebraic set of dimension at least $n - t$.\footnote{ From the relationship between the transcendence degree of the field of rational functions and the dimension of an algebraic variety, this means there are at most $t$ variables that are algebraic over the remaining variables which form a transcendence basis of the associated function field.
-For more details, see \citep[Chap 8]{Milne2003}.} \end{lemma}
+2) If $(f_1,...,f_t)$ is underdetermined, then it has either infinitely many complex solutions or is inconsistent.
+Moreover, if $(f_1,...,f_t)$ has solutions, then the set of all complex solutions forms an algebraic set of dimension at least $n - t$.\footnote{ This means there are at most $t$ variables that are algebraic over the remaining variables which form a transcendence basis of the corresponding function field.
+The dimension of an algebraic set roughly refers to the number of independent parameters required to describe it; see \cite[Chap 8]{Milne2003}.} \end{lemma}